 What Is HIPAA

 HIPAA stands for the Health Insurance Portability and Accountability Act.
 It was created in 1996 and implemented by the United States Department of Health and Human Services.
 It was designed to address the use and disclosure of an individual’s health information, specifically information that is sensitive.
-Through the HIPAA Privacy Rule, an individual can have his or her health information protected while also allowing necessary information to be given to doctors and medical staff and personnel to ensure that the individual’s needs are provided for and to create higher quality healthcare for that patient.
+Through the HIPAA Privacy Rule, individuals can have their health information protected while allowing necessary information to be given to doctors, medical staff, and personnel.
+This ensures that the individual’s needs are provided for and creates higher quality healthcare for that patient.

 This rule applies to covered entities, such as health plans, health care clearinghouses, and health care providers who are in charge of transmitting health information in any form when needed (e.g., a doctor sending health information over to a hospital for a patient), as well as any vendor of those companies who come in contact with Protected Health Information (PHI).

 Every health care provider who uses electronic means to transmit health information in specified transactions is considered a covered entity.
 What is a specified transaction?
 These transactions can include the following: